keephq/keep/README.md

     <a href="https://getkeep.dev/slack">Slack Community</a>
 </p>

-## 🗼 Keep at a glance
+## 🗼 at a glance

-Keep is a simple CLI tool that contains everything you need to start creating your alerts.
+Keep is a simple CLI tool that contains everything you need to start creating Alerts.

 -   10s of providers ready to use with your own data
 -   simple CLI tool to configure, trigger and test your alerts
 -   easyily deployable via docker, vercel, github actions, etc.

+Brought to you by developers, EASY to use and managable by code.

 ## 🚀 Quickstart

 ### Run locally
 Try your first (mock) alert up and get it running in <5 minutes - Ready?
 Let's Go! ⏰

-First, clone and install Keep:
+1. First, clone Keep repository:

 ```shell
 git clone https://github.com/keephq/keep.git && cd keep
 ```

+2. Install Keep CLI

 ```shell
 pip install .